Last updated on August 7th, 2018

 Four Daughters Winery started as a way to bring a family together.
 The daughters had all moved out to different parts of the country and their parents were trying to lure them back to the family farm.
 They embarked on a new adventure and planted some grapes with the intention of building a large winery.
 It was a learning experience from the start.
 They planted the Marquette, Frontenac, Brianna, Edelwiess, Frontenac Gris, and the Saint Croix grapes.

-Growing in Southern Minnesota has its own challenges.
+Wineries in Southern Minnesota have its own set challenges.
 The land is so fertile that the grapes grow too well.
 Wine grapes need to struggle a little more, to give the maximum amount of flavors.
 Grown to plump and you end up with a watered down version.
 They have to prune them throughout the year to keep them optimal wine grapes.

 Four Daughters Winery had 10 different wines to sample on their tasting menu.
 Each tasting is a flight of 5 wines.
 Instead of picking out your wines, you pick from having a flight of Red or Whites.
 You can also buy by the glass.
 I got a glass of the Brianna.
 It’s a semi-sweet wine that had banana like notes.
 I highly recommend it.

 We found that they had more than just wine too.
-They had a series of their own line of Hard Ciders, known as Loon Juice.
+They had a series of their own line of Hard Ciders, known as Loon Juice Cider.
 They are made from locally grown Honey Crisps apples.
 Four Daughters has been making this since they opened and have been bottling it as well.
 I tried the “Grow a Pear” and it was quite nice.
 It almost reminded me of a bubbly wine.
 It might have something to do with the fact they ferment it with Champagne yeast.
 Loon Juice Cider can be purchased locally too and comes in a wide variety of flavors.

 If we hadn’t just eaten, we probably would have ordered something there as well.
 They have a full-service menu with a chef on hand.
 The Executive chef is very helpful when it comes to food allergies.
 They have multiple menus to assist anyone’s needs.
 The chef is so good in fact that they host their own Chopped Challenge.
 If you are unfamiliar with the TV show, constants are given a weird basket of ingredients and have to create something fabulous.
 At Four Daughters, the attendees are asked to choose a food and they create the meal right in front of you.